hixan/Comp257-project1/readme.md

 # Analysis on some racing data
 this was an assignment for *COMP257 - Data science*.
-The task was to perform a basic analysis of the data.
+The task was to perform a basic analysis of the provided dataset.
 ## Basic Questions

 * What is the average speed of the rider?